 - Green smoothie: Add a handful of spinach for the added benefits of a green smoothie.
 The smoothie will not turn green because of the blueberries.

 - Add almond butter for extra healthy fats and protein.
-Just one tablespoon of almond butter adds 3 grams protein and 9 grams fat.
+Just one tablespoon of almond butter adds 3 grams of protein and 9 grams of fat.

 - More fruit options: Raspberries, strawberries, and blackberries pair well with the ingredients in this blueberry smoothie.